 The Great Smoky Mountains National Park is one of the most visited tourist destinations in the world.
 And there are days when all of those tourists decide it’s a perfect day to drive the loop.

-But when you see a line of brake lights stretching off into the distance like it’s rush hour in Atlanta, it’s time to cut bait and get the hell out.
+But when you see a line of brake lights stretching off into the distance like it’s rush hour in Atlanta, it’s time to cut bait and get the heck out.

 I’ve come close to exiting the family car and hiking back.
 And promising to see my family if they ever make it through.

 If the traffic is terrible and the cars are crawling, save yourself.
 Take the shortcut and get out.
 Ain’t no deer in the world worth all that.

 1. What are the best Cades Cove hiking trails?

 This one isn’t for everyone.